 Organization.
 Pittsburg State University (PSU or University) is a regional, comprehensive, four-year state university serving the residents of Kansas and the four-state region of Kansas, Missouri, Oklahoma, and Arkansas.
 The University has an enrollment of approximately 6,600 students, and students may choose from more than 100 undergraduate and graduate programs within the College of Education, the College of Business, the College of Technology and the College of Arts and Sciences.
-The University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The University is accredited by the Higher Learning Commission.
 The University is governed by the Kansas Board of Regents and is an agency of the State of Kansas.
 As an agency of the State of Kansas, the University is included in the financial report of the State of Kansas.